 First Church has long been a center of music and the arts in Summit County.
 The beauty and architectural grandeur of the Meetinghouse space is one of the gems of Akron.
 The acoustics compliment music like no other venue in the area.
 Experience the beauty, grandeur and acoustics all in one place – First Church.
-All performances are free and open to the public.
+All performances are open to the public.
 A good-will offering will be taken at the conclusion of the performance to help support the series.

 2019 Artists and Dates

 Under the direction of Mr. Kristan Crane, the Akron Pops Orchestra is an all-volunteer group of 55 talented musicians dedicated to sharing the gift of music with our local community.
 The Pops performs a wide variety of musical genres including: light classical, waltzes, marches, as well as selections from Broadway musicals and Hollywood movies.
 Originally known as the Doctor’s Orchestra founded in 1926 by Akron area physicians, today the Pops musicians come from all walks of life.
 No cost of admission.

 Under the direction of Dr. Guy V. Bordo

 Through a generous grant from the Kulas Foundation, this concert will now feature a special performance from Guest Violinist Andrés Cárdenes.
 Recognized worldwide as a musical phenomenon, Grammy-nominated Cárdenes has parlayed his myriad talents into one of classical music’s most versatile careers.
 A ferocious, passionate and personally charismatic artist, Cuban-born Cárdenes has garnered international acclaim from critics and audiences alike for his compelling solo violin, conducting, viola, chamber music, concertmaster and recorded performances.